tytusdunin/kokosznicka/readme.md

 pip install kokosznicka
 ```

-To use the package in your project, include this line beforehand in yout Python project:
+To use the package in your project, include this line beforehand in your Python project:

 ```python
 from kokosznicka import Kokosznicka